Guitarbum722/names/README.md

-# greener-grass
+# greenergrass
-A library to transform text file formats.
+A library to assist with integration needs.

 #### Initial functionality will be to provide an easy-to-use integration SDK for common file formats.
 * XML conversion